untillpro/scm4j/scm4j-deployer-engine/README.md

 # Terms

-- `product list`: artifact (zipped yaml file) which describes `products` and maven repositories
+- `product list`: artifact (yaml file) which describes `products` and maven repositories
-- `product`: jar-artifact whose main class has public static `getProjectStructure` method which returns  `IProductStructure` interface.
-IProjectStructure lists `IComponents`
+- `product`: jar-artifact whose main class has public static `getProductStructure` method which returns  `IProductStructure` interface.
+IProductStructure lists `IComponents`
 - `IComponent` keeps `artifact coordinates`and lists `IInstallationProcedure`
-- `IInstallationProcedure`: lists `IAction`, every `action` is represented by `installer` class and `params`.
+- `IDeploymentProcedure`: lists `IAction', every `action` is represented by `installer` class and `params`.
 All installer classes must be in `product` dependencies.
-- `installer`: class which implements `IInstaller` interface.
-Is instantiated during `installation procdure`, action paremeters are passed
+- `component deployer`: class which implements `IComponentDeployer` interface.
+Is instantiated during `installation procedure`, action paremeters are passed
-- `localAppData`: system.getEnv('localAppData')
+- `working folder`:
-- `Deployed products registry`: `localAppData`/deployed-products.yml
+- `portable folder`:

 Thus all dependencies of product artifcat are "installers" i.e. implement installation logic.
 Installation "data" is represented by artifacts which are listed by `IProductStructure` interface.